ChrisRDavila/survey-hooks-new/README.md

 # survey-hooks-new

-refactor help-queue repo to use hooks and noSql as database
+refactor of old repo to attempt different way of setting on noSQL surveyfor react with hooks

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).